 The authors wish to thank Robert Afutu-Kotey, Clement Adamba, Dorcas Ansah and Kweku Kyere for their assistance with data collection and analysis, and Sally Roever, Marty Chen, Joann Vanek, and Caroline Skinner for their helpful comments on successive drafts of this paper.
 We are very grateful to the leaders and members of StreetNet Ghana Alliance in the following locations who took time off work to share their experiences in the survey and focus groups: Makola, Kantamanto, Circle, Madina, Abokobi and Agbogba.
-Finally, we would like to thank our copy editor and designer, Megan MacLeod.

-Publication date: March 2016 ISBN number: 978-92-95106-75-8
+Publication date: March, 2016 ISBN number: 978-92-95106-75-8

 Please cite this publication as: Anyidoho, Nana Akua, and William F. Steel.
 2015.
 Perceptions of Costs and Benefits of Informal-Formal Linkages: Market and Street Vendors in Accra, Ghana.
-WIEGO Resource Document No. 6.
-Manchester, UK: WIEGO.
+WIEGO Working Paper No. 35.
+Cambridge, MA, USA: WIEGO.

-Published by Women in Informal Employment: Globalizing and Organizing (WIEGO) A Charitable Company Limited by Guarantee - Company No. 6273538, Registered Charity No. 1143510
+Published by Women in Informal Employment: Globalizing and Organizing (WIEGO)

+A Charitable Company Limited by Guarantee - Company No. 6273538, Registered Charity No. 1143510